 Thought surrounding the music.

-I’ve been listening to 1970s ambient music and film scores in general for a few years now, looking for minimal jarring or uptempo sections.
-Sometimes I find an entire album suited to accompany massage, meditation, yoga, sleeping, etc..
-I’m keeping a running list of them here.
+I’ve been listening to 1970s ambient music and film scores for a few years now, listening for minimal jarring or uptempo sections.
+Sometimes I hear an entire album suited to accompany massage, meditation, yoga, sleeping, etc..
+I’m keeping a running list of these personally-suggested meditative tracks here.

 Artists and Styles